rhertzog/distro-tracker/docs/design.rst

 from one source causes such changes which could have an effect on some other information, this information needs to be updated, as well.
-In order to avoid recalculating everything after each update, a framework for executing such tasks is implemented in :mod:`pts.core.tasks`.
+In order to avoid recalculating everything after each update, a framework for executing such tasks is implemented in :mod:`distro_tracker.core.tasks`.

 Each task defines a list of "events" which it produces and a list of "events" it depends on.
 An event is any change of shared information or anything else